Skip to main content

 • Read: All variables to evaluate conditions

-• Write: Nothing (just routes flow)
+• Write: Nothing (just routes workflow)

 Function node